What to do and consider if you’ve been laid off

 - Ability to obtain other employment.
 If you find other employment and you chose salary continuance, the remaining payments may be stopped.

 - Health benefits and insurance coverage.
 Your severance package should outline what benefits your employer will continue to offer you, how long benefits will last and if you need to pay any premiums to maintain your benefits.
 Whether you chose salary continuance versus lump sums could cause your benefits to end at different points after termination.
 Your group benefit provider may offer you the ability to convert some or all of your previous group benefits to individually owned policies.
 In some cases, the conversion requires no medical underwriting.
 While this may seem like a convenient route, the cost of converting existing group benefits to individual benefits may be higher than applying for new policies.
 Depending on your current health, getting new policies may make more sense for you.
-If you need expert advice on insurance, reach out to an ATB insurance advisor.
-They’ll go over the options you have and help you create customized solutions to fit your life.

 - Employment Insurance (EI) eligibility.
 If you’re normally eligible for EI benefits, whether you choose salary continuation or lump sum severance, your EI benefits will be delayed following your unemployment as a result of the severance payment(s).
 In the case of a lump sum payment, it represents a certain number of weeks of earnings.
 Your payment is treated as if it was salary continuance paid to you over those weeks and your ability to collect EI is delayed until that period of time is over.
 Whatever option you go with, we recommend that you file a benefit claim as soon as you’re unemployed so that your claim can be processed as quickly as possible.